sunnyk56/onomy/deploy/master-cosmos-orchestrator-node/README.md

-The gitAction present in ONET-42 is going to use this folder to deploy a network automatically.
+If you want to start a Test Network that has a single validator, orchestrator and ethereum node in it.
+The gitAction ```master-node.yml``` and ```master-cosmos-orchestrator-node.yml``` are going to use this folder to deploy a network automatically.
 We are using a [pre-built image](https://hub.docker.com/r/leeway321/gravity-bridge-binary) that is having binary for all these nodes

-# Test Network
+# Run in a Single Container
+Follow these steps to deploy a test network that is having one validator, one orchestrator, and one ethereum node that is deployed in one container in one machine.
+- ```master-cosmos-orchestrator-node.yml``` - This git hub action is going to deploy the required network automatically.
+- It uses the Dockerfile present in this folder to make an image and push it to the docker hub.
+- Then run a container using that image and which on starting execute the run.sh file present in the script folder and start a network.

+# Run in Different Containers

-This test network is having one validator, one orchestrator, and one ethereum node that are deployed in different containers in one machine.
+Follow these steps to deploy a test network that is having one validator, one orchestrator, and one ethereum node that is deployed in different containers in one machine.
+- ```master-node.yml``` - This git hub action is going to deploy the required network automatically.
+- It starts an individual container for each validator, orchestrator, and ethereum node.
+- Follow further steps to start your network:

 ## master-cosmos-validator-node